 Depending on how fragmented the contents of the sparse disk image are, it may not be possible to reclaim all of the unused space.
+(It may help to use a defragmentation utility such as iDefrag or Drive Genius.)
 To shrink your sparse disk image to the minimum possible size, use the Convert Image/Archive... command to create a fresh file.